-Editor's note: Whether and how the Device ID is concealed or encrypted will be determined and aligned with SA WG3.

 NOTE: When to erase the stored mapping between the Reader ID and AIoT device ID(s) is up to implementation and local configuration.

-11. The AIOTF validates the results, using local stored device information or device profile data retrieved from the ADM.
+11. The AIOTF triggers the ADM to perform the authentication and determine the AIoT Device Permanent ID, as specified in TS 33.369 [9].
 The AIOTF may aggregate the results.